Rain Pains: What is It?

 image

-• Increase your physical activity level: do morning exercises, as well as light exercises every 3-4 hours during the day.
-This exercise will allow blood to circulate better throughout the body, and your vessels and muscles to be in good shape (delivering oxygen to the brain better).
+• Increase your physical activity: do morning exercises and light movement every 3-4 hours during the day.
+Regular exercise improves blood circulation, keeping your vessels and muscles healthy and ensuring better oxygen delivery to the brain.

 • If possible, take more walks outdoors.

-• Healthy sleep is the basis of a healthy body and brain.
-Doctors recommend us to sleep at least 7-8 hours in a well-ventilated dark room.
+• Get healthy sleep—the foundation of a strong body and brain.
+Aim for 7-8 hours of sleep in a well-ventilated, dark room.

 icon

-METEOAGENT is a mobile app designed for weather-sensitive individuals who experience meteoropathy symptoms (weather pains)
+METEOAGENT – is a mobile app for weather-sensitive people who suffer from weather-related symptoms (weather-related pain)

 image